Bl4ky113/self-learning-smart-contracts/notes.md

 And not use the network of ganache.

 Also see if I can run Solidity with Brownie, which is the most likely.

+## Vyper

+This is the only things that I've learnt about Vyper, since I don't want to leave it all just in the air, since I 'MUSN'T' learn Vyper but the bloated solidity

+The most important thing to understand how to program with Vyper is, All* of Python Synxtax works in Vyper.
+But Vyper Syntax doesn't works in Python

+With this out of the way, Almost everything in Vyper is Mostly behaviour and usage changes from Python.
+I don't know with which version of Python is Vyper completly compliant, but meh.

+The most important changes are:

+### Version usage of Vyper

+We HAVE to declare which version of Vyper are we going to use using an npm version type.

+### Self context

+The hole Vyper file and contract refers it self with the self variable.
+The biggest change is that the whole file is inside a Python Class.

+From there everything looks and 'feels' more like a Pythonic way to do everything.

+### Private By Default

+Most of the Variables, it doesn't matter if they are temporal or real storage. are going to be private by default, to change it, we need to pass the variable type for the public function

+For the methods of the smart contract we are going to add decorators for each type.
+And functionality

+### Interfaces

+I don't know what are they exactly, I haven't studied them.
+But if I had to bet, They would be the Class equivalence of Python

+### Special Global and Local Variables

+These are variables available for free* (without gas usage) in the smart contract, such as the msg obj.
+Which is the general data of the wallet that called the smart contract.

+And other data which isn't trully important such as data of the network, block of deployment and other stuff.

+### Data Types: Simple

+They use more real types of data, unlike python, such as uint2^power, string[limit], bool, address which is a Signed 0x something bin data.

+And other types like decimals, and stuff.
+Generally the general types of low level typed languages

+### Data Types: Complex

+There's Structs which are a way to create a Model, Interface, Class, Or Data of an object.
+It behaves like a JavaScript Object, it's declared like a Python class with only parameters and nothing else.

+Now With all of this, Vyper is Gone for Good (?) // Citacion Needed

+:c